Leysin American School: Purchase of Grand Hotel

 On June 13, 2008, the Leysin American School purchased the Grand Hôtel at the upper edge of the Leysin village.
-The 10,000 square meter building and 4.3 hectare grounds were developed in 1890, during the Belle Époque period as a lavish hotel and sanatorium clinic for the world's elite families.
+The 10,000 square meter building and 4.3 hectare grounds were developed in 1890, during the Belle Époque period as a hotel and sanatorium clinic for the world's elite families.
 In the early 1980s, after decades of transition in Leysin from health clinics to education centers, the complex became the home of the American College of Switzerland.
-Major renovations to the building have been completed and it is now home to the new LAS IB campus.
-This campus has a dining hall, the Grand Salle ballroom, new Art Center, The Cave lounge for students, a library, computer lab, and the boys’ and girls’ dormitories.
+Major renovations to the building have been completed and it is now the location of the LAS IB campus.
+This has a dining hall, the Grand Salle ballroom, Art Center, The Cave lounge for students, a library, computer lab, and the boys’ and girls’ dormitories.

-Leisure
+Notable alumni

-Leysin is a ski and snowboard resort town.
-During ski season (January–March), LAS has all of the students spend Tuesday and Thursday afternoons on the mountain, either taking lessons (given by instructors from the town) or skiing or snowboarding freely.
+Children from several prominent families with significant global influence have attended Leysin American School.
+Among its notable alumni are members of the House of Saud, the royal family of Saudi Arabia, as well as descendants of the Rockefeller and Vanderbilt families, both considered among the most historically influential dynasties in American history.